What Is Commercial Auto Insurance in Texas?

 Determine Vehicle Classifications and Coverage Needs

-Classify each vehicle by type and use before requesting quotes, because vehicle use codes directly set the base rate and misclassification causes incorrect premiums and potential claim denials.
+Classify each vehicle by type and use before requesting quotes.
+Vehicle use codes set the base rate directly, and getting them wrong can cause incorrect premiums and claim denials.
 A pickup truck used to haul construction materials to job sites across the Dallas-Fort Worth Metroplex needs a commercial use classification, not a personal one.
 Insurers can and do deny claims when the vehicle's use at the time of the accident doesn't match the policy classification.

 • Match each vehicle to its actual use based on what it carries, where it goes and who drives it

 • Decide whether physical damage coverage is needed for each vehicle.
-Texas hail corridors across Dallas-Fort Worth, San Antonio and Central Texas make comprehensive coverage a practical consideration for any business parking vehicles outdoors
+Texas hail corridors across Dallas-Fort Worth, San Antonio and Central Texas make comprehensive coverage a practical choice for any business that parks vehicles outdoors

 4. 4